 Water Resources Development (19%) Government Operations and Politics (19%) Animals (12%) Emergency Management (12%) Environmental Protection (12%) Public Lands and Natural Resources (12%) Labor and Employment (8%) Commerce (8%)

 - H.R.
 4925 (103rd): To extend for one year the authority of the Bureau of Reclamation …

 - H.R.
 4481 (103rd): National Aquatic Ecosystem Restoration Act of 1994

 - H.R.
 4408 (103rd): Russian River Fisheries and Riverbed Restoration Act

 - H.R.
 4309 (103rd): To require a local hiring preference for certain defense contracts and subcontracts …

 - H.R.
 3972 (103rd): To designate the visitors center at Warm Springs Dam, California, as the …

 - H.R.
 2866 (103rd): Headwaters Forest Act

 From Jan 1993 to Nov 1994, Hamburg missed 32 of 1,122 roll call votes, which is 2.9%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.